maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

     You can copy these and feel confident using them as your overall default font stack, or as a fallback font stack for a more interesting typeface.

-3. Typefaces that go well together, say one font for your headers, and another contrasting font for your body.
+3. Typefaces that go well together, say one font for your headers and another contrasting font for your body.

 #### Pairing Typefaces